-A Model can import (see 4.4.8) another Model.
+A Model can import (see 4.4.10) another Model.
 This implies that elements of the imported Model are used in the definition of elements in the current Model.
-In a VO-DML model document the imported Model is represented by a ModelImport element that contains metadata components describing the remote model and its documentation, as well as its name that must be used as prefix when referring to elements in the imported model.
+For example when Types from another model are assigned to Roles, or when a Type inherits from a Type in another model, then that model MUST be imported.
+In a VO-DML model document the imported Model is represented by a ModelImport element that contains metadata components identifying the remote model and its documentation, as well as its name that must be used as prefix when referring to elements in the imported model.

-Note that only models directly used, or whose types are extended must be imported, and there is no need to explicitly import models recursively.
-In other words, if model A uses model B, and model B uses model C (but model A does not), only model B must be imported in model A.
+Note that only models that are directly used, or whose types are extended must be imported.
+But model import is not transitive.
+For example, if model A uses model B, and model B uses model C (but model A does not), only model B must be imported in model A. But if model A does use elements from model C explicitly, than A MUST import model C as well30.